spacemeshos/protocol/transactions/01-overview.md

 After each pass over the list of transactions, another pass is performed on the remaining (unapplied) transactions, in the same order, until no transaction from the list can be applied.

 ## Mempool

+Miners receive incoming, unprocessed transactions via the [gossip network](../p2p/01-overview.md) and locally over GRPC.
+When a miner receives a transaction, it checks that it's syntactically valid and that it hasn't already seen the transaction before (i.e., those that it's not already in the mempool, or in the mesh as part of at least one block).
+After that, it saves the transaction into its mempool.
+Each miner maintains its own mempool.

+Miners are expected to include transactions in blocks that are predicted to be valid when they get applied to the global state, with a high likelihood.

+Gossip network participants are expected to gossip _all syntactically valid_ transactions to the network, regardless of contextual validity.

 ## Fees and mining rewards